 When he would be in a bunch of recovering addicts who were pissing and moaning about aches, pains, medical problems and all the crap associated with aging, my late sponsor used to grin and remind them all, "Hey, remember, we aren't even supposed to be here."
 When you take an addict and add the addict to recovery, the best you can hope for is a recovering addict who is getting older and older.
 The resultant old addicts are something new on the scene.
 In the past, addicts never had to worry about getting old.

 This is the gift of life; A gift, incidentally, for which those in Twelve Step programs have to work their asses off to receive and maintain.
 The disease never sleeps, though.
-Instead of being grateful for still being alive ("If you wake up in the morning, congratulations!
-You have another chance!"), the disease wants us to look for the flaws in our lives.
+Instead of being grateful for still being alive, the disease wants us to look for the flaws in our lives.
 Got a new medical problem?
 A bad back?
 Chronic cough?
 Allergies?
 Hair falling out?
 You can't get it to comb right?
 Those tacos turning into muffin tops, then into beach balls?

 "Don't stop there," urges the dragon.
 "What about the economic picture?
 Unemployment?
 Monetary inflation?
 Debt?
 What about politics?"